Exiled-Team/SerpentsHand/README.md

 Place the "SerpentsHand.dll" file in your EXILED/Plugins folder.

 # Features
-* Uses the tutorial model for this class
+* Uses the Tutorial model for this class
 * Class has a configrable percent chance to spawn instead of chaos
-* A custom spawn location
+* A configurable spawn location
 * Commands to spawn individual members and a squad manually
 * Announcements for a squad of Serpent's Hand spawning, as well as one for chaos spawning to let the players know which one spawned
 * Custom API for other plugins to interact with